 - A voluntary water rights acquisition program with willing sellers to reduce upstream water use with permanent increases in freshwater inflows to the Lake;

-- A three-year water leasing demonstration program developed and administered by the Walker River Irrigation District (WRID)
+- A water leasing demonstration program developed and administered by the Walker River Irrigation District (WRID);

-- Associated research, evaluation, modeling, and decision support activities at the University of Nevada-Reno and the Desert Research Institute
+- Associated research, evaluation, modeling, and decision support activities at the University of Nevada-Reno and the Desert Research Institute; and

-- A conservation and stewardship program focused on land stewardship, water conservation, alternative agriculture, watershed improvement, and establishment of a local non-profit to hold and exercise acquired water rights and to support other purposes of the Program.
+- A conservation and stewardship program focused on land stewardship, water conservation, alternative agriculture, and watershed improvement in cooperation with the Walker Basin Conservancy, a local non-profit established in 2014 to hold and manage acquired assets and support other purposes of the program.

-From 2010-2012, the program acquired more than 34 cubic feet per second decree water rights, 3,100 acre feet of storage water rights, 5,800 acre feet of groundwater rights, and nearly 1,990 acres of land from willing sellers for approximately $24.6 million.
-We have initiated revegetation projects on almost 600 acres of land, and completed an initial donation of up to 800 acres to benefit the Nevada Department of Wildlife’s Mason Valley Wildlife Management Area, with an additional 800 acres in the process of being transferred.
-In addition, we have expended nearly $5.5 million through grants for research, conservation and stewardship, and water forbearance agreements with local landowners, businesses, public entities, and private organizations in the Walker River Basin.
+To date, the program has acquired more than 98 cubic feet per second of natural flow decree water rights, 11,760 acre feet of storage water rights, 13,380 acre feet of groundwater rights, and over 15,700 acres of land from willing sellers for approximately $76.7 million.
+Through the 2016 irrigation season the program has initiated revegetation projects on almost 1,100 acres of land (with an additional 560 to commence in 2017), and completed a donation of approximately 1,600 acres to benefit the Nevada Department of Wildlife’s Mason Valley Wildlife Management Area.
+In addition, the program have expended nearly $21.8 million through grants for research, conservation and stewardship, improved water management, and voluntary water forbearance agreements with willing landowners, businesses, public entities and private organizations in the Walker River Basin.

-For more information, please visit our website at www.walkerbasin.org.
+For more information, please visit the Walker Basin Conservancy website at www.walkerbasin.org.